Asset correlation estimation for inhomogeneous exposure pools: Appendix

-Given an exposure constellation, we can diagnose the corresponding input con\-fi\-guration, but in order to study the dependence of $\rho^A\%$ on a given input configuration we need to derive an exposure constellation that corresponds to it.
-In order to do so we need to make distributional assumptions and take care that the PD and $\rho^A$ buckets are distributed in a way that ensures numerical efficiency.
-This is needed because equation (\ref{multibucket3}) can be quite costly, it involves $O(K^2L^2)$ calls of the bivariate normal distribution function, so the number of buckets should be limited.
-To maintain a certain degree of accuracy it is therefore necessary to place the buckets in a way that ensures a more or less even distribution of exposures across the different buckets while still not making the PD- or $\rho^A$-range covered by one single bucket too big in order to limit the approximation error.
+Given an exposure constellation, we can diagnose the corresponding input con\-fi\-guration, but in order to study the dependence of $\rhoa\%$ on a given input configuration we need to derive an exposure constellation that corresponds to it.
+In order to do so we need to choose the number of buckets $K$ and $L$ according to our desire for accuracy and make some distributional assumptions to obtain the joint PD- and asset correlation profile $\{p_k , \rhoa_l , n_{kl}\}$.
+Technical details of this construction based on the Gaussian copula and beta-distributed marginals can be found in the appendix.

-The chosen approach is to have beta distributions across the PD dimension as well as the $\rho^A$ dimension and a Gaussian copula for the dependence between $\rho^A$ and the PD.
-The standard beta distribution has support $[0,1]$ which would be suitable for the PD and $\rho^A$ distributions, but especially for PD distributions there will often be hardly any probability mass close to PD=1, such that the first step is to reduce the support of the beta distributions.
-Note that the parameters $\alpha$ and $\beta$ of the beta distribution can be chosen such that it takes any mean $\mu\in ]0,1[$ and any variance $0< \sigma^2<\mu(1-\mu)$ (c.f. \cite{Tasche_2016}, appendix 1).